MrAmericanMike/create-svelte-template/README.md

 ## What Flavors?

-We provide 4 options as of now.
-Svelte (Javascript and Typescript) and SvelteKit (Javascript and Typescript)
+We provide 6 options as of now.
+Svelte (Javascript and Typescript), Svelte with PageJS (Javascript and Typescript) and SvelteKit (Javascript and Typescript)

+## Why no use create-svelte?

+~~Please feel free to use [create-svelte](https://www.npmjs.com/package/create-svelte).~~

+(Deprecated)

+## Official templates

+The newer official package for SvelteKit projects is: [sv](https://www.npmjs.com/package/sv) (Notice that this package wont create Svelte apps without SvelteKit)

 ### TODO